jayljohnson/docker-generic/README.md

 * connect to the postgres database via psql
 * run tests with pytest, and code coverage reports

-### More details on the makefile
+### Makefile details
+In most cases, the makefile commands must run from the base directory.

-Docker uses the base directory as a container name prefix.
-For purposes of this example, a project at `~/workspace/docker-generic` has the base directory named `docker-generic`.
-If you used a different name for your project base directory, the makefiles are aware of the project name automatically as long as the base directory is your current working directory.
+The makefiles are aware of the project name automatically as long as the base directory is your current working directory.
+For purposes of this example, a project at `~/workspace/my-project` has the base directory named `my-project`.

 ## Troubleshooting